yackx/SoundCloud/README.md

 To download all songs from a playlist, make sure the playlist URL is accessible without password:

-* Either by making the playlist public
+* Either by making the playlist public or
-* Or by using its "sharing URL".
-Go to the playlist and click on the "Share" button.
+* By using its "sharing URL".
+To do so, go to the playlist and click on the "Share" button.
 Copy the "Private Share" URL that appears.

 Example: